-Since all (reasonable) computational models are able to simulate each other in such a way that in this simulation the number of steps does not increase more than polynomially, the definitions of classes PTIME and PSPACE are not dependent on the used computational model.
+Remark: Since all (reasonable) computational models are able to simulate each other in such a way that in this simulation the number of steps does not increase more than polynomially, the definitions of classes PTIME and PSPACE are not dependent on the used computational model.
 For their definition we can use any computational model.

-We say that these classes are robust - their definitions do not depend on the used computational model, For all "reasonable" sequential models of computation, this class contains the same problems.
+We say that these classes are robust - their definitions do not depend on the used computational model.